-- You save money on a regular basis into a high-interest savings account or better yet, in a loan offset account if you have one.
+Save money on a regular basis into a high-interest savings account or a loan offset account

-- Insurance bonds.
-These can offer a tax advantage, depending on the taxable earnings of one or both parents.
-They are taxed at a rate of no more than 30% which can be particularly attractive for high income earners.
+Insurance bonds can offer a tax advantage, depending on the taxable earnings of one or both parents

-- Education Savings Plans.
-These also offer tax advantages in that they are taxed at no more than 30% and if you use the earnings to pay for education costs, any tax paid is refunded to you.
+Education savings plans offer tax advantages and if you use the earnings to pay for education costs, any tax paid is refunded to you.